 Welcome to our blog series, created in partnership with Towergate Boat Insurance.
 In this series, we'll explore the essentials of boat ownership and making the most of your time onboard.
 In this entry, we're looking at how to safely anchor your vessel allowing you to explore new destinations, coves and creeks in confidence.

-Sitting onboard, under the stairs, in a secluded cove, enjoying your favourite drink.
+Sitting onboard, under the stars, in a secluded cove, enjoying your favourite drink.

-It's the vision every boat owner dreams of but it is reliant on a very key skill - being able to expertly lay your anchor.
+It's the vision of every boat owner's dreams but it is reliant on a very key skill - being able to expertly lay your anchor.

 Will it hold?
-Is the seafloor suitable?
+Is the sea bed suitable?
 Have I laid enough chain?
 What if the wind turns?
 Am I too close?
 Read on to get answers to many of your burning questions...

 Where should I drop my hook?